10 Self-Control Secrets For Maximum Willpower

 — Kelly McGonigal

-Mindfulness meditation can increase self-awareness, which helps to avoid distractions and boost self-control.
+3. Mindfulness meditation can increase self-awareness and self-control.

 When our minds are busy, we run low on willpower.
 When your mind is distracted or preoccupied, it is easier for the immediate temptation to overwhelm your long-term ambitions.